Monday, December 23, 2024

 Museum workers emphasize that the current exhibition is dedicated to the liberation struggle of 1917-1921.
 The Bulgakov family, which at that time lived in Kyiv, naturally found itself in a whirlpool of events.
 The museum tells the story of a Kyiv family, inextricably linked with all the political vicissitudes that it witnessed.
 The context of time is especially important here, and the attention of the narrator and the tourist is focused on it.

 “If there is this new exhibition, then I am surprised by the position of the museum, which continues to strive to remain a Bulgakov museum.
-You need to familiarize yourself with everything yourself in order to understand how it’s all possible to combine Bulgakov and the liberation struggle,” says the former head of the Institute of National Remembrance, people’s deputy Vladimir Vyatrovich, to whom the “Commander in Chief” briefly retells what he saw and heard during the excursion.
+You need to familiarize yourself with everything yourself in order to understand how it’s all possible to combine Bulgakov and the liberation struggle,” says the former head of the Institute of National Memory, people’s deputy Vladimir Vyatrovich, to whom the “Commander in Chief” briefly recounts what he saw and heard during the excursion.

 What's wrong with the museum?